 The Zumiez culture is built on a set of shared values that have been in place since the inception of the business.
 These shared values include empowered managers, teaching and learning, competition, recognition, and fairness and honesty.
 Our culture strives to integrate quality teaching and learning experiences throughout the organization.
-We do this through a comprehensive training program, which primarily focuses on sales and customer service training.
+We do this through a comprehensive training program, which primarily focuses on sales, management and customer service training in our stores and is more focused on professional development in our home office.
 Our training programs have been developed internally and are almost exclusively taught internally by Zumiez employees to Zumiez employees.
-The training programs have been developed to empower our managers to make good retail decisions.
+The training programs have been developed to empower our employees to make good business decisions.

 We believe Zumiez is a place where people have a voice, will be heard, and have bias-free opportunities.
-Accordingly, our work place is built upon the foundation of equity and inclusion where its people are diverse in their backgrounds, communities, and points of view, yet all share the same core cultural values of working hard, giving back and empowering others.
-In this regard, the Company aims to be an inclusive reflection of its customers, employees, and business partners.
-Pay equity, employees being paid equally for equal work, without regard for race or gender, is a base line component of this focus on equity and inclusion.
+Accordingly, our work place is built upon the foundation of inclusion and equity where its people are diverse in their backgrounds, communities, and points of view, yet all share the same core cultural values of working hard, giving back and empowering others.
+In this regard, we strive for our employees within a trade area to be reflective of the communities they serve.
+Pay equity, meaning pay parity between employees performing similar job duties, without regard for race or gender, is a base line component of this focus on inclusion and equity and something we evaluate as part of our pay practice procedures.